-- Real estate agent commissions can range from 3% – 7% of the sale price,
+- Real estate agent commissions can range from 3% – 7% of the sale price

-- Mortgage discharge fees might be payable,
+- Mortgage discharge fees might be payable

-- Capital gains tax if the property was an investment property,
+- Capital gains tax if the property was an investment property

-- Moving costs if you need to remove furniture.
+- Moving costs if you need to remove furniture

 Step 6: Sell, sell, sell!

 You’re ready to list the property for sale.
-Do your research about potential sale prices, and consider getting an appraisal to give you an ideal of potential value, if you aren’t using a real estate agent.
+Do your research about potential sale prices, and consider getting an appraisal to give you an idea of potential value, if you aren’t using a real estate agent.

 However you want to sell the property – through an agent, or on a website listing service, you’ll need to facilitate buyers viewing the property.
-Once you have a buyer interested who makes an offer, you can then proceed with the sale, finalise the legal documentation and go to closing – the date when the keys are handed over to the new owner.
+Once you have a buyer interested who makes an offer, you can then proceed with the sale, finalize the legal documentation and go to closing – the date when the keys are handed over to the new owner.

 Book a free consultation today to discuss your plans, and how we can help with the successful and stress-free sale of your home!